How to Clean a Gas Stove

 - Leave the pieces to soak in the solution for about 20 minutes (while you clean the rest of the stove).

 - If necessary, scrub using a scouring pad on non-coated grates and a sponge on coated grates.
+Never use steel wool or metallic scouring pads on cast iron grates.

-- Make sure you dry all of the pieces thoroughly before replacing them or you risk damaging your igniters.
+- Make sure you dry all the pieces thoroughly before replacing them or you risk damaging your igniters.

 - Clean the gas stove burners.